sevans09/covid-movement-vis/README.md

 index.html - most up to date working version
 demobubble.html - gravity force x scale based on move data
 backupbubble.html - reference implementation

+TODO:
+- make "State" button go away after as soon as user starts typing a new query
+- link main data sources without screwing up the other "a" elements
+- show which week is currently being displayed
+- sizing stuff to fit the map and div on the screen?